Women's health: Biological factors

-Factors that specifically affect the health of women vs. men are most evident in those related to reproduction, but sex differences have been identified from the molecular to the behavioral scale.
+Factors that specifically affect the health of women compared to men are most evident in those related to reproduction, but sex differences have been identified from the molecular to the behavioral scale.
 Some of these differences are subtle and difficult to explain, partly due to the fact that it is difficult to separate the health effects of inherent biological factors from the effects of the surrounding environment they exist in.
 Women's XX sex chromosomes compliment, hormonal environment, as well as sex-specific lifestyles, metabolism, immune system function, and sensitivity to environmental factors are believed to contribute to sex differences in health at the levels of physiology, perception, and cognition.
 Women can have distinct responses to drugs and thresholds for diagnostic parameters.
 All of these necessitate caution in extrapolating information derived from biomarkers from one sex to the other.
 Young women and adolescents are at risk from STIs, pregnancy and unsafe abortion, while older women often have few resources and are disadvantaged with respect to men, and also are at risk of dementia and abuse, and generally poor health.